AleMorales9011/ForgeWare/src/AUTOMATION.md

 8. Partial Link Text

 How to extract those locators from each element of the web?
 You just have to inspect the page and with the pointer activated, select on the web the component to which we want to copy its locator and we will find that information in the Elements tab

-How to extract those locators from each element of the web?
-You just have to inspect the page and with the pointer activated, select on the web the component to which we want to copy its locator and we will find that information in the Elements tab.

 You should find something like this, depending on the item you select.
 <input type="text" placeholder="Username" id= “inputUsername” value=" ">